 During most of the twentieth century community life centred on the churches, and protest groups seemed unnecessary through the long reign of the Labor Party.
-In the 1970s, however, Labor could not defend its flock from the Department of Main Roads (DMR): in the 1980s it did not resist “urban renewal”.
+In the 1970s, however, Labor could not defend its flock from the Department of Main Roads: in the 1980s it did not resist “urban renewal”.
 New community formations appeared.

 In 1971, as Resident Action Groups (RAGs) sprang up across Sydney, the Ultimo and Pyrmont Residents Action Group (UPRAG) emerged, advocating policies to enable people to live and work in the same area.
 Its organiser, Michael Matthews, was the first independent member of the City Council.
 Green Bans helped people to resist the DMR, and when legal tenants were squeezed out, UPRAG endorsed squatting as a way to protect houses.

-The Department of Planning embarked on “urban renewal”, through the City West Urban Strategy (1991) and the City West Development Corporation.
+The Department of Planning embarked on thorough “urban renewal”, through the City West Urban Strategy (1991) and the City West Development Corporation.
 In 1992 the Commonwealth tipped in Building Better Cities funds.
-These authorities needed representatives with whom to liaise: so in 1994 the City created Precinct Advisory Committees (PACs) for Ultimo and Pyrmont.
+These authorities needed local bodies with whom to liaise: so in 1994 the City created two Precinct Advisory Committees.

 While Ultimo’s PAC operated quite well, Pyrmont’s was wrecked by internal divisions.
 The PAC gave way to Information Sessions, in which planners explained their work and – relentlessly – sought residents’ consent.
 More popular than Information Sessions were the small-scale Point Street Tenants’ Association and the Pyrmont Community Group.

 PCG adapted and survived into the 21st Century beside new organisations formed by newcomers.
 Of these, the Friends of Pyrmont Point most closely resembled the older bodies, defending public land, and achieving a new public park.